Feedback

 Description

-Finding a way to deal with a violent past following events such as armed conflict, the end of an authoritarian regime or occupation, as well as the legacy of a colonial rule, is often argued to be the basis for lasting peace, democracy and rule of law.
-International advocacy networks, norms and legal frameworks support national and local actors in the design of mechanisms and processes, such as truth commissions, tribunals, or memorialization efforts.
-The interactions of these actors shape whether or not a particular Dealing with the Past process succeeds in being locally relevant and effective.
-Other important aspects are inclusion, participation, and consultation in Dealing with the Past processes, including the role of the diaspora.
-This course examines the potentials and challenges for the design and implementation of Dealing with the Past processes.
-Engaging with key debates in the field, it focuses on how to ensure that Dealing with the Past processes support the transformation of violent conflicts.
+Finding a way to deal with a violent past, such as armed conflict, an authoritarian regime or occupation, as well as the legacy of a colonial rule, is argued to be the basis for lasting peace, democracy and rule of law.
+International norms and legal frameworks support national and local actors involved in dealing with the past processes (also called transitional justice) in the design of mechanisms and institutions, such as truth commissions, tribunals, or memorialization efforts.
+This course examines the potentials and challenges in the context of such processes.
+Participants explore how dealing with the past processes can support the transformation of violent conflicts, comparing the experience from different contexts such as Colombia, El Salvador and Syria.
+Engaging with key debates in the field, participants acquire the necessary concepts and tools to apply dealing with the past approaches in their own contexts.

 Objectives

-acquire a thorough understanding of the four traditional pillars of transitional justice, the right to know, the right to justice, the right to reparations, and the guarantees of non-recurrence;
+- acquire a thorough understanding of the conceptual framework of dealing with the past, and its four main pillars of the right to know, the right to justice, the right to reparations, and the guarantees of non-recurrence;

-exchange experiences from your own contexts and become part of a community of practice.
+- exchange experiences and become part of a community of practice.

 Preconditions